Euclidean vector: Overview

-In physics and engineering, a vector is typically regarded as a geometric entity characterized by a magnitude and a direction.
+In physics and engineering, a vector is typically regarded as a geometric entity characterized by a magnitude and a relative direction.
 It is formally defined as a directed line segment, or arrow, in a Euclidean space.
 In pure mathematics, a vector is defined more generally as any element of a vector space.
 In this context, vectors are abstract entities which may or may not be characterized by a magnitude and a direction.
-This generalized definition implies that the above-mentioned geometric entities are a special kind of vectors, as they are elements of a special kind of vector space called Euclidean space.
+This generalized definition implies that the above-mentioned geometric entities are a special kind of abstract vectors, as they are elements of a special kind of vector space called Euclidean space.
 This particular article is about vectors strictly defined as arrows in Euclidean space.
 When it becomes necessary to distinguish these special vectors from vectors as defined in pure mathematics, they are sometimes referred to as geometric, spatial, or Euclidean vectors.

-Being an arrow, a Euclidean vector possesses a definite initial point and terminal point.
-A vector with fixed initial and terminal point is called a bound vector.
-When only the magnitude and direction of the vector matter, then the particular initial point is of no importance, and the vector is called a free vector.
-Thus two arrows $\stackrel {\,\longrightarrow}{AB}$ and $\stackrel {\,\longrightarrow}{A'B'}$ in space represent the same free vector if they have the same magnitude and direction: that is, they are equipollent if the quadrilateral ABB′A′ is a parallelogram.
+A Euclidean vector may possess a definite initial point and terminal point; such a condition may be emphasized calling the result a bound vector.
+When only the magnitude and direction of the vector matter, and the particular initial or terminal points are of no importance, the vector is called a free vector.
+The distinction between bound and free vectors is especially relevant in mechanics, where a force applied to a body has a point of contact (see resultant force and couple).

+Two arrows $\stackrel {\,\longrightarrow}{AB}$ and $\stackrel {\,\longrightarrow}{A'B'}$ in space represent the same free vector if they have the same magnitude and direction: that is, they are equipollent if the quadrilateral ABB′A′ is a parallelogram.
 If the Euclidean space is equipped with a choice of origin, then a free vector is equivalent to the bound vector of the same magnitude and direction whose initial point is the origin.

 The term vector also has generalizations to higher dimensions, and to more formal approaches with much wider applications.